This jam is now over. It ran from 2019-10-11 17:00:00 to 2019-10-18 17:00:00. View results

 Create a game with humor and horror as major elements.
 In other words, it cannot be a horror game with a few funny moments or a comedy game with a couple jump-scares.
 Both horror and humor should be present throughout and work together to create a cohesive experience.

 Note that "cheap" jump scares are awful and will result in major score reduction.
 Provide some build-up to such moments, use them sparingly, and make the jump meaningful in the player experience.

 There are no limitations on mechanics, engine, or visual style.

 In addition to the theme, we will include optional challenges which have no effect on rating, but can make the jam more fun.

-The challenges will be announced when the jam begins.
+The challenges for the jam are:

 Be sure to mention which challenges you accepted in your jam page, so players know to look for them!

 Can I make a board/card game?

 Sure!
 But it needs to be a digital version for the judges to play it.

 Sure!
 Adventures are a great way to get humor and horror involved, and doing them in pure text is perfectly acceptable.